MAD-Simulations/C208B/README.md

 This is the repository for a Cessna 208B Grand Caravan for X-Plane 12.
-The project is in Alpha fase, the aircraft is flyable but allot is not yet done.
+The project is in Pre release fase, the aircraft is flyable but allot is not yet done.
 Updates will be posted on this Github Page.
 The project is GNU GPL v2 Licensed.

 Versions:
 The Passenger version with Digital Panel (G1000) without cargopod for 2 Pilots and 8 pax is the first version.
 There is also a Passenger version with Cargopod included.
-There will be a cargo version with cargo in/exterior, 3d model is already done.
+There is a cargo version with cargo in/exterior and cargo in the back.
 There will be a analog panel for the fans of older instruments.
 Maybe if enough people want it I'll also build a floats version.